Jon Santiago: 2021 Boston mayoral campaign

 On February 23, 2021, he announced his candidacy for the 2021 Boston mayoral election.

 He withdrew from the race on July 13, 2021, and later endorsed Acting Mayor Kim Janey ahead of the preliminary election.
 Because he ended his campaign after the withdrawal deadline, he was still listed on the ballot.

 Massachusetts Secretary of Veterans' Services

 Santiago was appointed by Governor Maura Healey to serve as Massachusetts' inaugural Secretary of the Executive Office of Veterans' Services, heading the Massachusetts Executive Office of Veterans' Services.
 The office and the secretary position were created by legislation that had been passed in 2022, and came into creation on March 1, 2023.
 It assumed roles previously housed within the Massachusetts Executive Office of Health and Human Services.
+He resigned in 2025 to resume his medical career.